 - Freshly ground black pepper (to taste)

-Add the carrots, celery, onions, and garlic to the pot and cook for 5 minutes or so, or until the onion is slightly translucent.
+Add the carrot, celery, onion, and garlic to the pot and cook for 5 minutes or so, or until the onion is slightly translucent.

 Remove pot from the oven and leave the meat in the braising liquid while you make the sauce.